askeladdk/aiedit/README.md

 - Can now load AI in TS or RA2 mode.
 - TeamTypes House= tags are now editable since it is used in TS.
 - Enlarged the editor window.
+- Separated config in two files for RA2 and TS.
 - Lowered platform requirements to .NET 2.0.
 - Bugfix: Building offset 262144 added.
 - Bugfix: Group= tags on TaskForces and TeamTypes are now correctly loaded and saved.